Yermin9/seL4/BEPS_TODO.md

     - Still need to set manual reference
     - Shuffle between endpoint queues

-- Alteration of SC parameters - DONE
+- Alteration of SC parameters - DONE - But could do with a clean-up
     - Budget etc
     - If budget changed
         - Move between endpoint queue if required
-- Unbind SC and UnbindObject - TODO
+- Unbind SC and UnbindObject - DONE
     - Leave in endpoint, but remove from queues
     - Remove from Normal IPC queue if applicable
 - Bind SC - DONE
     - If in threshold, add to appropriate queues
-- YieldTo - TODO
+- YieldTo - DONE

-- All revocation or deletion operations
+- All revocation or deletion operations - TODO
     - TCB
     - SC
     - Endpoint cap